 Years ago, I had a conversation with a friend about the (then) recently released movie, Paranormal Activity.
 For those of you who don’t know, Paranormal Activity was produced along the lines of 1999’s hugely successful Blair Witch Project – filmed more in the genre of a documentary filled with raw footage.
 In other words, it’s hard to tell what’s fact—and what’s fake.

 The movie centers around a young couple who begin to try and find out what all the creepy stuff is that keeps happening in their home at night.
 Little does the guy know that the girl has dealt with this creepy stuff most of her life.
-The guy gets curious and sets up a video camera during the night to try and “catch a ghost in the act” of pulling some kind of prank—much like you see on popular shows like SyFy’s Ghost Hunters.
+The guy gets curious and sets up a video camera during the night to try and “catch a ghost in the act”—much like you see on popular shows like SyFy’s Ghost Hunters, Ghost Adventures, Paranormal Caught on Camera, and a host of other similar shows.
 But, things go from mischievous to nefarious very quickly as this dark entity becomes more and more hostile and possessive.

 This led to some great dialogue between me and my friend —who happens to be a born-again believer— regarding what the Bible teaches about “paranormal activity.”

 Before we dive in, let’s get our terms defined.
 These are the three most common terms used when discussing the topic of ghosts: